An Online Newsletter of “The Andy Griffith Show” Rerun Watchers Club (TAGSRWC)

 TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its sister site www.iMayberry.com).
 Both sites have extensive content and links for just about everything a Mayberry fan might be looking for.

-The next eBullet is planned for March, and the first Weaver’s Newsletter for this year is slated for February.
+The next eBullet is planned for May, and the next Weaver’s Newsletter will be out in April.